Sinitic languages: Chinese

-Where Jin, Hui and Pinghua and Tuhua are not considered part of the 7 traditional groups.
+with Jin, Hui, Pinghua, and Tuhua not part of the seven traditional groups.

-Mandarinic
+Mandarin

-Mandarinic languages are used in the Western Regions, the Southwest, Huguang, Inner Mongolia, Central Plains and the Northeast, by around three-quarters of the Sinitic-speaking population.
-Historically, the prestige variety has always been Mandarin, which is still reflected to this day in Standard Chinese.
-In fact, Standard Chinese is now an official language of the Republic of China, People's Republic of China, Singapore and United Nations.
-Repopulation efforts, such as that of the Qing Dynasty in the Southwest, tended to involve Mandarinic speakers.
-Classification of Mandarinic lects has undergone several significant changes, though nowadays it is commonly divided as such, based on the distribution of the historical checked tone:
+Varieties of Mandarin are used in the Western Regions, the Southwest, Huguang, Inner Mongolia, Central Plains and the Northeast, by around three-quarters of the Sinitic-speaking population.
+Historically, the prestige variety has always been Mandarin, which is still reflected today in Standard Chinese.
+Standard Chinese is now an official language of the Republic of China, People's Republic of China, Singapore and United Nations.
+Re-population efforts, such as that of the Qing dynasty in the Southwest, tended to involve Mandarin speakers.
+Classification of Mandarin lects has undergone several significant changes, though nowadays it is commonly divided as such, based on the distribution of the historical checked tone: